 - Thomas Graham <email@example.com>

 - For Netflix workflow and delivery support <email@example.com>

 Frequently Asked Questions:

 Can I get Dolby training and certification?

-Yes, Dolby offers worldwide Dolby Vision training for facilities and operators including colorists, facility engineers and post houses’ staff.
-Along with the training, the certification process includes technical support, annual checkups, and additional badging.
-For more information about the certification process please contact Dolby or visit the Dolby website.
+Yes, Dolby offers worldwide Dolby Vision training for operators including colorists, facility engineers and post houses’ staff.
+For more information about training and certification please contact Dolby or visit the Dolby website.

 Do I grade HDR first?
 SDR first?
 Or do both at the same time?